OM4A-Training-Material/GENeSYS-MOD-Training-Material/README.md

 ![GENeSYS-MOD](./Docs/gmod.png)

-# 🌍 GENeSYS-MOD – Global Energy System Model
+# GENeSYS-MOD – The Global Energy System Model

 ## 📚 Documentation & Overview

-**GENeSYS-MOD** (Global Energy System Model) is an open-source, cross-sectoral energy system model developed to analyze long-term energy transitions.
+**GENeSYS-MOD** (The Global Energy System Model) is an open-source, cross-sectoral energy system model developed to analyze long-term energy transitions.
 It is based on [OSeMOSYS](http://www.osemosys.org/) but has been significantly extended with new features, input structures, and sectoral linkages.

 GENeSYS-MOD supports scenario analysis from national to global levels and covers electricity, transport, buildings, and industry sectors.
 Implementations are available in both **Julia** and **GAMS**, and the model is designed for usability even on standard laptops.